The Caledonian Edinburgh, Curio Collection by Hilton

 Our Inspector's Highlights

-• The lively lobby lounge in the former railway station concourse and ticket office.
-It’s the social hub of the hotel, serving snacks, afternoon tea and cocktails throughout the day, often with live jazz accompaniment.
+• The Court sits in the former railway station concourse and ticket office.
+It’s the lively social hub of the hotel, serving food, afternoon tea and cocktails throughout the day, often with live jazz accompaniment.

 • The spa spans two floors of fitness, including a 12.5-meter pool and five treatment rooms.
-There’s everything from anti-aging facials to Margaret Dabbs mani-pedis, but you should opt for the signature treatment: the full-body, medium-pressure Caledonian Chic massage.
+There’s everything from revitalizing face and body treatments to mani-pedis, but you should opt for the signature Marine Experience: Body Scrub, tailored Back Massage and Express Facial by Ishga.

 • The Caley Bar offers more than 100 different drams of Scotch (plus a menu of whisky cocktails), with staff happy to offer expert guidance.